Zentral-Dombauverein zu Köln von 1842: Organization

-The ZDV is one of the very few associations that does not have to conform to the German Vereinsrecht (laws concerning NGO's), because it predates these laws.
-In fact, the ZDV is still governed according to the cabinet order of 8 December 1841 by the King of Prussia, Frederick William IV, who also was its first patron.
+The ZDV is one of the very few associations that does not have to conform to the German Vereinsrecht (laws concerning NGOs), because it predates these laws.
+In fact, the ZDV is still governed according to the cabinet order of 8 December 1841 by the king of Prussia, Frederick William IV, who also was its first patron.

-Today, the ZDV has over 10,000 members and a board of 40, of which 10 are replaced every 4 years.
+Today, the ZDV has over 15,000 members (2021: 17.481) and a board of 40, of which 10 are replaced every four years.

 Membership is completely open, but it is still considered prestigious, especially in the Rhineland.
-Membership in the board is a good indicator that one belongs to the most wealthy and most respected insiders of Cologne, which is well known for its governance by a closed elite (Kölscher Klüngel).
+Membership in the board is a good indicator that one belongs to the wealthiest and most respected insiders of Cologne, which is well known for its governance by a closed elite (Kölscher Klüngel).
 It is denoted by a small golden lapel pin showing the cathedral's facade and the letters ZDV.

 Finances

 The cost to complete the cathedral, between 1842 and 1880, which was not an effort by the Catholic Church but by Protestant Prussia and the Cologne, Rhineland, and German citizens, amounted to US$1 billion in today's currency.
 Of this, one-third was paid by the State of Prussia, and two-thirds by the ZDV.
 Another US$1 billion was paid to "unveil" the cathedral, i.e. to purchase the houses around it and make it possible to view it from all sides; of this amount, half was financed by the ZDV.
 Much of the Verein's income derived from a special lottery, the Dombaulotterie.

 Today, the annual budget of the cathedral, which amounts to appr.
 US$3,5 million, is financed by half by the ZDV.
-The income comes from membership fees, donations, bequests, fines (German judges can order that fines in civil cases are paid to the ZDV), and especially a Federal lottery.
+The income of the ZDV — US$5 million in 2021 — comes from membership fees, donations, bequests, fines (German judges can order that fines in civil cases are paid to the ZDV), and especially a federal lottery.

-Legally, the Cathedral belongs to itself, not to the Catholic Church or the Archbishop; not even to the Metropolitan Chapter, which administers it based on the legal fiction that it has been charged with this by the cathedral.
+Legally, the cathedral belongs to itself, not to the Catholic Church or the Archbishop; not even to the Metropolitan Chapter, which administers it based on the legal fiction that it has been charged with this by the cathedral.